hrasoa/react-pwa/README.md

     # init the db instance
     $ docker-compose run --rm db

+    # as the process won't exit
-    # wait for finish and stop the containers
+    # wait for finish and stop the containers on another tab
     $ docker stop $(docker ps -q --filter "ancestor=mysql")

     # install the app